 EFSE is active in 16 countries in Southeast Europe and the EU Eastern Neighbourhood.
 Our local experts work from in-region offices close to our clients and networks.
 EFSE's deep understanding of the markets where we are active comes from working side-by-side with investees, partners, national regulators, and entrepreneurship organisations to provide tailored support for local needs.

-EFSE's financial investments are complemented by technical assistance provided by the EFSE Development Facility.
+EFSE's financial investments are complemented by advisory and capacity building, provided by the EFSE Development Facility.
 Because making a lasting difference means building an environment where positive impact can take root: The Development Facility works with institutions and individuals alike to build capacities, train skills, connect ecosystem players, study the market, and build a culture of entrepreneurship and responsible finance.

 EFSE's governance is based on a solid foundation and transparent processes.
 EFSE is set up as a SICAV-SIF under Luxembourg law, a proven vehicle for numerous impact investment funds.